-At December 31, 2019, we had approximately \$7.0 million in negative working capital, which represents a decrease of approximately \$1.7 million from \$5.4 million in negative working capital at December 31, 2018.
-The decrease in our working capital, results primarily from the net loss, before non-controlling interest, of \$2.7 million for 2018 offset by proceeds of \$0.6 million from notes receivable, non-cash adjustments to net income of \$0.3 million during 2019 and proceeds from outside minority investors of \$0.2 million during 2019.
+As of December 31, 2020, we had approximately \$9.8 million in negative working capital, which represents a decrease of approximately \$2.7 million from \$7.1 million in negative working capital as of December 31, 2019.
+The decrease in our working capital results primarily from the net loss, before non-controlling interest, of \$2.7 million for 2020.

 In May 2013, REGS filed an Offer in Compromise with the IRS.
 REGS received a letter from the IRS, dated March 27, 2014, rejecting its Offer in Compromise and in accordance with the rejection letter REGS has submitted a written appeal.
 As a result of the IRS rejection of the Offer in Compromise, the Installment Plan, mentioned in Part 1, Item 1, was terminated.
-In June 2014, REGS received notices of intent to levy property or rights to property from the IRS for the amounts owed for the past due payroll taxes, penalty and interest.
+In June 2014, REGS received notices of intent to levy property or rights to property from the IRS for the amounts owed for the past due payroll taxes, penalty, and interest.
 The appeal submitted by REGS was denied by the IRS, however, the IRS has not taken any current action.
-As of December 31, 2019, the outstanding balance due to the IRS was \$1,052,200 and REGS continues to be represented by tax counsel specializing in federal tax matters.
+As of December 31, 2020, the outstanding balance due to the IRS was \$1,085,400 and REGS continues to be represented by tax counsel specializing in federal tax matters.

-As shown in the accompanying consolidated financial statements, the Company has experienced recurring losses, and has accumulated a deficit of approximately \$27.0 million as of December 31, 2019, and \$24.4 million as of December 31, 2018.
-For the years ended December 31, 2019, and 2018, we incurred net losses of approximately \$2.6 million and \$2.9 million, respectively.
+As shown in the accompanying consolidated financial statements, the Company has experienced recurring losses, and has accumulated a deficit of approximately \$29.7 million as of December 31, 2020, and \$27.0 million as of December 31, 2019.
+For the years ended December 31, 2020, and 2019, we incurred net losses of approximately \$2.7 million and \$2.5 million, respectively.

-Realization of a major portion of our assets as of December 31, 2019, is dependent upon our continued operations.
+Realization of a major portion of our assets as of December 31, 2020, is dependent upon our continued operations.
 The Company is dependent on generating additional revenue or obtaining adequate capital to fund operating losses until it becomes profitable.
 In addition, we have undertaken a number of specific steps to continue to operate as a going concern.
 We continue to focus on developing organic growth in our operating companies, diversifying our service customer base and market concentrations and improving gross and net margins through increased attention to pricing, aggressive cost management and overhead reductions, including discontinuing a line of business with insufficient margins.
 Critical to achieving profitability will be our ability to license and or sell, permit and operate through our joint ventures and licensees our CoronaLuxTM waste destruction units.
-We have increased our business development efforts to address opportunities identified in expanding domestic markets attributable to increased federal and state emission control regulations (particularly in the nation's oil and gas fields) and a growing demand for energy conservation and renewable energies.
+We have increased our business development efforts to address opportunities identified in expanding domestic markets attributable to increased federal and state emission control regulations and a growing demand for energy conservation and renewable energies.
 In addition, the Company is evaluating various forms of financing that may be available to it.
 There can be no assurance that the Company will secure additional financing for working capital on favorable terms or at all, increase revenues and achieve the desired result of net income and positive cash flow from operations in future years.
 These financial statements do not give any effect to any adjustments that would be necessary should the Company be unable to report on a going concern basis.

-Results of Continuing Operations for the Years Ended December 31, 2019 and 2018
+Results of Continuing Operations for the Years Ended December 31, 2020 and 2019